 Some of the many member benefits SCGMA provides includes but is not limited to:

-- Negotiations: We offer strength in labor negotiations experience, as well as providing strategic planning and analysis experience in the collective bargaining process.
+- Negotiations: We offer strength in labor negotiation experience, providing strategic planning and analysis experience in the collective bargaining process.

-- Networking: We promote our contractor members to the industry to increase job opportunities, market share, and develop industry relationships with networking opportunities.
+- Networking: We increase job opportunities, market share, and develop industry relationships with networking possibilities.

 SCGMA also provides services and resources that benefit contractors and the industry:

 - A platform for input in the Collective Bargaining Agreement

 - A free 30-minute phone consultation with our legal counsel

 - Marketing opportunities through the SCGMA website and end-user outreach

 - Free labor posters and packets from the U.S. Department of Labor and Cal Chamber

 - Updates on legislation and regulations that affect the industry and individual businesses

 - Weekly e-newsletters with industry news, legislative updates, and other useful information